kishanss04/deepfake-detection-project/README.md

 ├── README.md                # Documentation for the project
 └── .gitignore               # To exclude unnecessary files like `venv`, `node_modules`
 ```
+## Download Datasets

+ Download Forensics++ Datasets from kaggle and place :
+ - Original sequences in the folder datasets/real
+ - Manipulated sequences in the folder datasets/fake

 ## Setup
 Make sure you have the following installed: